pfink/openhab2-flicbutton/README.md

 ## Discovery

 * There is no automatic discovery for flicd-bridges available.
-* After flicd-bridge is (manually) configured, buttons will be automatically discovered as soon as they're addded with [simpleclient](https://github.com/50ButtonsEach/fliclib-linux-hci).
-If they're already attached to the flicd-bridge before configuring this binding, they'll be automatically discovered as soon as you click the button.
+* After flicd-bridge is (manually) configured, buttons will be automatically discovered as soon as they're addded with [simpleclient](https://github.com/50ButtonsEach/fliclib-linux-hci) via background discovery.
+If they're already attached to the flicd-bridge before configuring this binding, they can be discovered by triggering an active scan.

 ## Thing Configuration